Shaping the market for personalisation

 The framework agreement sets out what we expect from organisations that provide services to people in Birmingham on our behalf.
 If your organisation is interested in providing the kind of services that we commission, you will need to 'sign up' to our new approach to adult social care.

-Matrix SCM have created a new Helpdesk Number 0871 474 0332 that providers are able to use if they need to reset their password to use Sproc-Net, or they have any technical issues they may have using this system.
+Matrix SCM have created a new Helpdesk Number 0871 474 0332 that providers can use if they need to reset their password to use Sproc-Net, or they have any technical issues using this system.

-An example of a technical issue is that if a Provider is trying to submit an offer through Sproc-Net and for some reason they are not able to submit the offer then this would be the time to call Matrix directly to enable the issue to be resolved quickly.
+An example of a technical issue is being unable to submit an offer for some reason, this would be the time to call Matrix directly to enable the issue to be resolved quickly.

 Providers can continue to use the Commissioning Enquiry Desk number 0121 303 3893 if they have any other queries in relation to the Sproc-Net system.